 With so many types of incidents attended to across the state, a wide range of appliances available to suit the risks and terrain of each response area of each brigade is required.

-On the following pages are the different types of vehicles used by the CFS and what they are used for, and what they carry.
-Actual specifications may vary from those listed as equipment and requirements will vary between brigades.
+The following pages outline the many different types of vehicles used by the CFS and what they are used for, and what they carry.
+Actual specifications may vary from those listed and the equipment requirements will vary between brigades.

 Use the menu options shown on the left to see examples of the different types of emergency vehicles that exist in the SA Country Fire Service.